AdobeDocs/workfront.en/help/reports-and-dashboards/reports/using-built-in-reports/use-workfront-built-in-reports.md

  </tbody>
 </table>

-&#42;To find out what plan, license type, or access you have, contact your `Workfront administrator`.
+&#42;To find out what plan, license type, or access you have, contact your Workfront administrator.

 ## Overview of built-in reports

 You can customize a built-in report and save it as a new report.
 For more information about customizing built-in reports, see [Create a custom report](../../../reports-and-dashboards/reports/creating-and-managing-reports/create-custom-report.md).

-The following reports come with the `Workfront` package.
+The following reports come with the Workfront package.
 The reports are available to all users who have at least View rights to built-in reports in their access level.

 <table cellspacing="15">
  <col>